Indian cinema on a mission at Cannes to dispel Bollywood image

 “SHACKLES”

 There is no Indian film in either of the two main competitions at Cannes.
-The last Indian film to vie for the Palme D‘Or was “Swaham” in 1994 while “Miss Lovely”, about the C-grade horror and porn film industry in Mumbai, competed in Un Certain Regard for emerging filmmakers in 2012.
+The last Indian film selected to vie for the coveted Palme D‘Or was “Swaham” in 1994 while “Udaan” competed in Un Certain Regard for emerging filmmakers in 2010.

-But four Indian films will be screened - “Monsoon Shootout”, another thriller “Ugly”, love story “Dabba” (Lunchbox) and a tribute to the industry centenary called “Bombay Talkies” with stories by four of India’s new generation of directors.
+But four Indian films will be screened - “Monsoon Shootout”, another thriller “Ugly”, a tribute to the industry centenary called “Bombay Talkies”, and love story “Dabba” (Lunchbox).

 Anupama Chopra, Bollywood author, columnist and critic, said Bollywood was a tag that independent film-makers had to fight.

-“Maybe one day (Indian filmmakers) will break free of the shackles of Bollywood and make a completely global film in terms of aesthetics,” she told Reuters.
+“Maybe one day (Indian filmmakers) will break free of the shackles of Bollywood and make a completely global film in terms of aesthetics,” he said.

-In 2011 India saw a 42 percent jump in the number of Hollywood movies shot there, with Hollywood studios such as Disney, News Corp’s Fox, and Sony entering deals with or buying stakes in Indian companies.
+In 2011 India saw a 42 percent jump in the number of Hollywood movies shot there with several Hollywood studios such as Disney, News Corp’s Fox, and Sony entering deals with or buying stakes in Indian companies.

 There has also been a surge in the number of Hollywood movies released in India, where 3.6 billion film tickets were sold last year.
 Hollywood studios have been releasing their films in India simultaneously with their North American releases and also dubbing films in various regional Indian languages.

-Uma Da Cunha, program advisor at the 2012 Mumbai Film Festival, said studios wanted a slice of the huge Indian market.
+Uma Da Cunha, programme advisor at the 2012 Mumbai Film Festival, said studios wanted a slice of the huge Indian market.